BestTimesToVisit.com Logo

 Taxis

-Taxis are available for direct point-to-point travel, especially useful for airport transfers or late-night journeys when public transport is limited.
-They offer convenience but are the most expensive option.
+Taxis are available for direct transfers, especially if you have luggage or are traveling late at night.
+They offer convenience but are the most expensive option for short distances.

-Tip:Book your rental car in advance, especially during summer.
-Parking in Izola's old town can be challenging; look for designated public parking lots on the outskirts.
-Familiarize yourself with Slovenian road rules and vignette requirements if you plan to drive on highways outside the immediate coastal area.
+Tip:Book your rental car in advance, especially during peak season.
+Familiarize yourself with Slovenian road signs and parking regulations – many old towns have restricted zones.
+Parking in Izola can be challenging; look for designated public parking lots on the outskirts.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.